I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Airbnb is the only platform that entertains damage claims.
 If you want to make sure that you’re covered, make listing your property on Airbnb your only priority.

 The first stage of coverage is for small damages like my experiences above.
 You can make a deposit charge under the ‘Resolution Center‘ on Airbnb:

 All you have to do is to open up a case with Airbnb and take pictures of proof along with the receipts for damage claims.
 There will be an Airbnb case manager that will intervene if the guest decides to ignore your damage claim request.

-For more serious damage cost that is more than your security deposit, Airbnb has the ‘Host Guarantee‘ program which is essentially an insurance coverage.
+For more severe damage cost that is more than your security deposit, Airbnb has the ‘Host Guarantee‘ program, which is essentially an insurance coverage.

 I’ve never been to this level, but a friend of mine got his TV stolen.
 He files the claim under the program and has the building CCTV footage to prove it and got compensated for a new TV!

-Airbnb is the best covered OTA at the moment, but ironically luckily, all the problems I’ve faced are with guests from Airbnb.
+Airbnb is the best covered OTA at the moment, but ironically, all the problems I’ve faced were from Airbnb guests.

 More exposure also has a downside.
-You’ll face the probability of double bookings.
+You’ll face with the probability of double bookings.

 Here’s what I mean:

 Let’s say your property is listed on all the OTAs listed above.